mlabs-haskell/clb/docs/reports/ms5/MS5-REPORT.md

 ## Overview

 Milestone five was all about making CLB accessible from non-Haskell environments.
-Being writen in Haskell, CLB can be used as a lightweight library to run  Cardano ledger.
+Written in Haskell, CLB can be used as a lightweight library to run the Cardano ledger.
 This is how we used CLB in the previous milestones with Atlas.

 But this is not always a way to go.
 Many environments can't make use of a library as it is.
-At MLabs we have two such project, CTL written in PureScript and Tx-village written in Rust.
-We chose the former since is way more mature.
+At MLabs, we have two such projects, CTL written in PureScript and Tx-village written in Rust.
+We chose the former since it is way more mature.

-The idea was to wrap CLB emulator into a standalone process that implements some Ouroboros mini-protocols and can mimic cardano-node.
+The idea was to wrap the CLB emulator into a standalone process that implements some Ouroboros mini-protocols and can mimic cardano-node.
 CTL uses cardano-testnet from cardano-node repository to spin up a private network to run tests.
-So we made the socket emulator compatible with cardano-testnet by supporting all CLI parameters and just replaced a real nodes with emulated ones.
-The rest of the stack (Ogmios and Kupo) are still in place - no chanhes are required.
+So we made the socket emulator compatible with cardano-testnet by supporting all CLI parameters and just replaced real nodes with emulated ones.
+The rest of the stack (Ogmios and Kupo) are still in place - no changes are required.

-This setting has an important distinctions from a regular cardano-testnet with cardano-node - there is no network and consensus overhead.
-Which might be good or bad depending on features required.
-It is quicker and  lighter, so if your tests don't rely on mentioned things, you can safely use CLB to get some speed gain in your tests.
+This setting has an important distinction from a regular cardano-testnet with cardano-node - there is no network and consensus overhead.
+Which might be good or bad depending on the features required.
+But it is quicker and  lighter, so if one's tests don't rely on the mentioned things, you can safely use CLB to get some speed gain in your tests.

 To showcase the use of CLB with CTL, a bet-ref example from Atlas (particularly its Aiken-based version) was ported into CTL testnet test-suite.